 Unusually, Google gave us a chance to fix any issues BEFORE they rolled out this algorithm and bizarrely studies show that many websites still have work to do when it comes to providing the best possible Page Experience!

-Read on to find out how you can improve your site’s page experience ahead of this update.
+Read on to find out how you can improve your site’s page experience so that you can avoid losing website visitors.

-What we know so far and what you can do to prepare for the Google Page Experience Update (Aka Core Web Vitals)
+What we know so far about the Google Page Experience Update (Aka Core Web Vitals)

 Does your website offer a great user experience (UX)?
 Do you make it as quick, helpful and enjoyable as possible for your website visitors to interact with your content?

 If you know your site’s user experience (UX) needs improving, now is the time to get to work.

 Back in May 2020, Google announced its intention to roll out a page experience update designed to indicate in search results which websites offer the best usability for visitors.
 You might also see people refer to it as the Core Web Vitals update.